SpinDOS/PassGen/README.md

 ### 2. APK file for installation on Android OS

-The *.apk can be found as an artifact of the latest build of [Build Xamarin.Android APK file](https://github.com/SpinDOS/PassGen/actions?query=workflow%3A%22Build+Xamarin.Android+APK+file%22) GitHub Action and installed on your mobile with default package manager.
+The *.apk can be found as an artifact of the latest build of [Build Maui.Android APK file](https://github.com/SpinDOS/PassGen/actions?query=workflow%3A%22Build+Maui.Android+APK+file%22) GitHub Action and installed on your mobile with default package manager.

 <details>
 <summary>Example of password generating</summary>